Michael (2011 Indian film): Plot

-A few days before Roy's 12th birthday Michael gets intensely threatening phone calls.
+A few days before Roy's 12th birthday, Michael gets intensely threatening phone calls.
 He stumbles out of his movie theater (and forgets an important movie copying job for which he has received an advance).
 His midget assistant Makkhan copies the movie and tries to sell it to a rival gang.
 Michael returns later and picks up a DVD (empty, since Makkhan took the movie DVD) and delivers it.
-When Michael returns home he finds his money gone and the gang boys outside who beat him up until he figures out what happened.
+When Michael returns home, he finds the gang members outside who beat him up until he figures out what happened.
 His assistant Makkhan shows up, badly beaten up, and discloses that the rival gang members took the DVD and beat him up and gave him no money.
-If Michael had paid him more money he would not have gone to the other gang.
-They argue about the money until Michael discovers that his money is gone!
+If Michael had paid him more money, he would not have gone to the other gang.
+They argue about the money until Michael discovers that his saved money is gone!
 Michael, slowly unspooling into insanity, moves Roy to Rwitika's place and subsequently beseeches her to send him away.
-He barges into DCosta's flat, across the hall, to see them celebrating something.
-In a maddened (and drunk) stupor Michael threatens DCosta with a pistol and later begs him to return the money.
-DCosta, himself drunk, curses and berates Michael whereupon Michael, crazed with anger, shoots DCosta dead!
+He barges into DCosta's flat across the hall to see them celebrating something.
+In a maddened (and drunk) stupor, Michael threatens DCosta with a pistol and later begs him to return the money.
+DCosta, himself drunk, curses and berates Michael whereupon Michael, crazed with anger, shoots him dead.
 His wife reveals that it was she who took the money for her fertility treatment.
 Michael is shocked and hurt that she betrayed his trust.
 He runs out of the flat and, knowing that the police will hunt him down for murder, goes to get Roy out of the city.

 Michael hurries to Rwitika's place to get Roy.
-It is midnight, Roy's birthday.
-Michael runs across a crossroad.
-A public phone rings, Michael stops to pick it up, it is the dead boy's father, he will shoot Roy!
-Michael begs him to stop ...
-Rwitika comes on the line next!
-Michael hangs up the phone and steps into the road when a passing taxicab runs him over and kills him.
-It is revealed that Michael had been hearing voices all along (there was no father of the dead boy) and his guilt over the boy at the rally slowly drove him insane.
+At midnight, Roy's birthday, he runs across a crossroad.
+A public phone rings and Michael stops to pick it up.
+It is the dead boy's father, who vows to shoot Roy.
+Michael begs him to stop until Rwitika comes on the line next.
+Shocked, Michael hangs up the phone and steps into the road where a passing taxicab runs him over and kills him.
+It is revealed that Michael had been hearing voices all along (there was no father of the dead boy) since his guilt over the rally slowly drove him insane.
 The film ends as a police jeep finds his body and calls for an ambulance.